Probing holography in $p$-adic CFT: Summary of -adic basics

-In order to construct a $p$-adic version of the BTZ black hole, we first review the ordinary BTZ black hole, a classic black hole solution to the 3D Einstein equation \cite{BTZ}.
-A Euclidean BTZ black hole is described by the following complete pseudo-Riemannian metric \cite{KOS}:
+In order to construct a $p$-adic version of the BTZ black hole, we first review the ordinary BTZ black hole, a classic black hole solution to the 3d Einstein equation \cite{BTZ}.
+A \textit{non-rotating} Euclidean BTZ black hole is described by the following complete Riemannian metric \cite{KOS}: